-We highly recommend that you have the first treatment at the very least performed by a dentist who is qualified in providing successful teeth whitening procedures.
+We recommend that you at least have the first treatment performed by a dentist who is qualified in providing teeth whitening procedures.

-Dental whitening is a painless procedure, but one that may require several visits to your dentist in order to achieve the final color that you are aiming for.
-During your consultation visit your dentist will likely photograph your teeth to provide a starting point for comparison so that he/she can effectively monitor the progress of your treatment.
-Your dentist will perform a thorough examination to ensure that no other treatment is required ahead of the whitening process, and may ask you a number of questions to get to the cause of the discoloration.
+Dental whitening is a painless procedure, but one that may require several visits to your dentist in order to achieve the final color results you desire.
+During your consultation visit, your dentist will likely photograph your teeth to provide a starting point for comparison so that he/she can effectively monitor the progress of your treatment.
+Your dentist will then perform a thorough examination to ensure that no other treatment is required ahead of the whitening process as well as ask you a number of questions to get to the cause of the discoloration.

-Next your dentist or dental hygienist will give your teeth a thorough clean to remove any residue or bacteria that may prevent the whitening process from working properly.
+Next, your dentist or dental hygienist will give your teeth a thorough cleaning to remove any residue or bacteria that may prevent the whitening process from working properly.

-Many patients that are considering any of these options may want to talk to their dentist about a complete smile makeover.
+Patients who are considering any of these options should talk to their dentist about a complete smile makeover.
 Many dentists can offer overall cost savings when these procedures are grouped into a single treatment plan.

-There are several potential issues that your dentist will be able to help with, and it is important to understand what they can do and what their limitations are.
+There are several potential issues that your dentist will be able to help with, but it is important to understand what they can do and what their limitations are.

 Color – many patients aren’t happy with the whiteness of their teeth.
 Over time teeth can become stained or discolored.
 This can be due to dental hygiene, dietary factors, tobacco use, or enamel thickness.
 Your dentist has a variety of options at their disposal in order to brighten your teeth to a brighter shade of white.

 Alignment or Spacing – teeth that are unevenly spaced or crooked are a common issue that many people face.
-You can work with your dentist to identify options to straighten teeth and correct their spacing.
-Invisalign or orthodontics are two possibilities that are frequently used.
+You can work with your dentist to identify options to straighten your teeth and correct their spacing.
+Two options that are frequently used are Invisalign and orthodontics.

-Missing Teeth – Many patients feel self-conscious due to a lack of teeth.
-Patients have missing teeth for a variety of reasons, and your dentist is well-versed on the possibilities to replace missing teeth with dental implants, bridges, or partial dentures.
+Missing Teeth – Many patients feel self-conscious due to missing teeth, which can occur because of a variety of reasons.
+Your dentist will be able to replace missing teeth with dental implants, bridges, or partial dentures.

-Fuller Cheeks or Lips – There are some cosmetic surgery options that can help restore your smile to a more youthful appearance.
-Some of these possibilities include orthodontics or maxillofacial surgeries.
-You can discuss your options with your dentist.
+Fuller Cheeks or Lips – There are some cosmetic surgery options that can help restore your smile to a more youthful appearance including orthodontics or maxillofacial surgeries.
+You can discuss these options and more with your dentist.

-In addition to the previous procedures, there are a number of aesthetic components that will weigh into your smile makeover treatment plan.
+There are also a number of aesthetic components that will weigh into your smile makeover treatment plan:

-Orthodontic treatment is a specialist type of dental treatment that addresses teeth and jaws that are incorrectly positioned.
-Many people have not been blessed with naturally perfectly aligned teeth and the number of referrals for orthodontic treatment are growing year on year.
+Orthodontic treatment is a type of dental treatment that addresses teeth and jaws that are incorrectly positioned.
+Most people have not been blessed with perfectly aligned teeth naturally and as such, the number of referrals for orthodontic treatment is growing every year.

-You could be forgiven for thinking that correctly positioned teeth were primarily a cosmetic concern.
-However, crooked teeth and misaligned bites can create a whole variety of health problems including head, shoulder, neck and jaw pain, not to mention a risk of early tooth decay due to them beingparticularly hard to keep clean.
-Therefore, orthodontic treatment is aninvestment in the future of your oral health, giving you a healthier mouth and more confident smile.
+Many people think that correctly positioned teeth are primarily a cosmetic concern.
+However, crooked teeth and misaligned bites can create a whole variety of health problems including head, shoulder, neck, and jaw pain as well as an increased risk of early tooth decay since crooked teeth are often more difficult to keep clean.
+These are just some of the reasons that orthodontic treatment is an investment in the future of your oral health, giving you a healthier mouth and a more confident smile.